By: Chris ⎜ Last updated

 Svinøya Rorbuer

 If the idea of being stranded in a remote village for four days makes one of you twitchy, Svinøya solves the problem.
-It's a rorbu property on its own small island, connected by a short bridge to Svolvær, the closest thing Lofoten has to a town.
-Galleries, shops, boat tours, and restaurants are a ten-minute walk away, but the island itself feels separate enough that you're not sleeping above a bar.
+It's a rorbu property on its own small island, connected by a short bridge to Svolvær, the closest thing Lofoten has to a town, with galleries, shops, boat tours, and restaurants only a 15-minute walk away.

-Also the place to book if you don´t have a rental car.
+This is also the best place to book if you don´t have a rental car.
 Most guided tours start from Svolvær.
 For more read: Do I need a car in Lofoten?

-The property dates back to 1828, and the preservation effort is serious.
-Original timber, weathered floorboards, and the faint smell of marine tar and rope.
+The property dates back to 1828, and it's well preserved with original timber, and the faint smell of marine tar and rope.
 The cabins marked Rorbu S+ are the ones to book as a couple.
-Only two exist, positioned on the best waterfront spots on the island with unobstructed views of the sea and the Lofoten wall.
-They fill up early.
+There are only two such cabins, positioned on the best waterfront spots on the island with unobstructed views of the sea and the Lofoten wall.
+They fill up early, ensure you book well ahead.

-Børsen Spiseri is a reason in itself to stay here.
-The restaurant occupies a quayside warehouse from 1828, and the kitchen takes the local sourcing seriously: stockfish, fresh cod, regional seafood prepared with enough skill that the place has become a destination in its own right.
-A small wine room offers curated tastings.
+The restaurant Børsen Spiseri is a reason in itself to stay here.
+It occupies a quayside warehouse from 1828, and the menu revolves around local sourcing, including stockfish, fresh cod and regional seafood prepared in such a way that the place has become a destination in its own right.
 In summer, the terrace opens for outdoor dining under the midnight sun.

 The property also houses the Gunnar Berg Gallery, with the largest collection of the 19th-century Lofoten painter's work in the world.
-Not essential, but on a rainy afternoon it's a better option than sitting in the cabin refreshing the weather forecast.
+It's not essential, but on a rainy afternoon it's a better option than sitting in the cabin.

 Svinøya Rorbuer: Stay in a fishing village